MK316/S2024/Corpus/wordcloud.md

 ## Required Libraries

-We'll use two main libraries:
+We'll use two main Python libraries:

 - **wordcloud**: A library for generating word cloud images.
 - **matplotlib**: For displaying the word cloud image.